 The Togo Subsidiary has an exclusive gaming concession covering the whole territory of the Republic of Togo granted by the National Lottery (LONATO) for a term of 15 years.
 The first concession was signed by LONATO in September 1996 and expired in September 2011.
 The concession was last renewed for a term of over15 years on 8 November 2010 and expires in September 2026.
-Under the terms of the Togo licence, a gaming tax of 5% of monthly gaming revenues is payable by the Subsidiary in arrear to LONATO.
+Under the terms of the Togo licence, a gaming tax of 5% of monthly gaming revenues is payable in arrear by the Subsidiary to LONATO.

-12.4 OTHER MATERIAL CONTRACTS
+13.4 OTHER MATERIAL CONTRACTS

-Other than as disclosed above, there are no material contracts, other than contracts entered into in the ordinary course of business, to which the Issuer or any member of the Group is a party, for the two years immediately preceding publication of this Prospectus.
+Other than the contracts summarised in sections 13.1-13.3 (inclusive) of this Offering Circular, the Issuer has not entered into any material contract, other than contracts entered into in the ordinary course of business, to which the Issuer or any member of the Group is a party, for the two years immediately preceding publication of this Offering Circular.

-13. REFERENCE DOCUMENTS
+14 REFERENCE DOCUMENTS

-The following Reference Documents are incorporated by reference into this Prospectus and are available for physical inspection at the Issuer's registered office for the duration of the Prospectus:
+The following Reference Documents are incorporated by reference into this Offering Circular and are available for physical inspection at the Issuer's registered office for the duration of the Offering Circular:

 - a.
 The Memorandum and Articles of Association of the Issuer; - b.
-The Audited Financial Statements of the Issuer and the Group (including its subsidiaries) for the financial years ended 31 December 2010, 31 December 2011, 31 December 2012 and 31 December 2013; - c.
-The Valuation Report; - d.
-The Auditor's Report on Consolidated Projected Financial Statements; and - e.
-The Global Arranger Comfort Letter.
+The Instrument; - c.
+The Agency Agreement; - d.
+The Global Arranger Comfort Letter; - e.
+The Audited Financial Statements of the Issuer and the Group (including its subsidiaries) for the financial years ended 31 December 2010, 31 December 2011, 31 December 2012 and 31 December 2013; - f.
+The Auditor's Report on Consolidated Projected Financial Statements; and - g.
+The Prospectus dated 16 July 2014 in respect of the Admission to Listing and an intermediaries offer of Ordinary Shares.

-The Reference Documents may also be inspected on the Issuer's website: www.pefacointernational.com.
+The Reference Documents may also be inspected by electronic means on the Issuer's website: www.pefacointernational.com.

-14. ESSENTIAL INFORMATION
+15 ESSENTIAL INFORMATION

-14.1 WORKING CAPITAL STATEMENT
+15.1 WORKING CAPITAL STATEMENT